gvwilson/sensibleadventures/iffy/iffy.md

-but she had learned that if she timed her questions right he would take a minute here and there to show her how to dog the belaying plate on the laser drill or how to line up the gatling hammers to rat-a-tat-tat a piece of sheet metal into a graceful springy curve.
+but she had learned that if she timed her questions right he would take a minute here and there to show her how to dog the belaying plate on the laser drill or how to line up a set of gatling hammers to rat-a-tat-tat a piece of sheet metal into a graceful springy curve.
 She was careful never to stare at the burn scar where his left ear should have been or at the fractal spider's web of articulated metal that had replaced his left forearm.
 She was equally careful not to look up when his son Jeep slouched in to say that lunch was ready but *amma* said he had to clean up first.

 "You hungry?"
-Mr. Mishra asked as he spun the handwheel on the drill to lift the laser into its locking position.
+Mister Mishra asked as he spun the handwheel on the drill to lift the laser into its locking position.

 "No thanks---I brought," Iffy said, holding up the egg Aunt Naggie had given her.

 "Hm."
-Mr. Mishra ran his fingers through his beard again.
+Mister Mishra ran his fingers through his beard again.
 "Not much to grow on."

 "It'll do me fine."
 Iffy nodded toward the laser drill as casually as she could.
 "You mind I try a couple of pieces while you're out?"

-Mr. Mishra shook his head.
+Mister Mishra shook his head.
 "Nuh uh, girl.
-Nobody touches my darling without I'm here to watch.
+Nobody touches my darlin' without I'm here to watch.
 You break that,
 I'll have to send up to Amundsen for parts, and odds are they'll have to send all the way up to Taz."